Allen Swift Concurrency for Swift 6 (Part-2)

 https://zeddios.tistory.com/598

-(The blog above is not my blog.
-It's an article written by someone named 'Zedd' summarizing what Apple announced at WWDC2016.
-It's about how Apple presented ways to improve Swift's performance for iOS app developers...
-I believe that if you're an iOS developer, you should naturally understand this kind of content.)
+(The blog above is not mine.
+It is an article summarized by someone named 'Zedd' regarding the content Apple announced at WWDC2016.
+It covers how Apple can improve the performance of Swift for iOS app developers... and as an iOS developer, I believe you should naturally be able to understand this kind of content.)

-(To be honest, I don't think you necessarily need to take my courses after the grammar section.
-My course already includes the process of building apps from scratch, and while making apps... you'll already have grasped the basic principles of how apps are created... so after that, you can easily self-study with other courses, and I think other app development courses and framework courses available in the market are quite accessible.)
+(To be honest, I don't think it matters much if you don't take my subsequent courses after the grammar course.
+My course already includes the process of building a basic app, and since you will have already grasped the fundamental principles of how an app is built while making it... you will be able to self-study using any other courses after that, and I believe other app-making or framework courses on the market are highly accessible.)

-After taking my course, self-study becomes quite manageable... and after completing my course, I think you could even join other bootcamp programs (for team project experience).
+After taking my course, self-study is easily possible... and I believe you could even join other bootcamp programs (for team project experience) after completing my course.

-(Or you could think of my course as a pre-course before attending other bootcamps.
-This is because it operates with a completely different philosophy from existing bootcamps.
-For non-majors, I believe that having a solid foundation of basic knowledge is necessary to keep up to a certain extent... so I teach basic knowledge in a spoon-feeding manner.
-As long as you review consistently, you can start with thoroughly solid fundamentals.
+(Alternatively, you could think of my course as a "pre-course" before attending other bootcamps.
+This is because it is operated with a philosophy that is completely different from existing bootcamps.
+I believe that non-majors need a solid foundation of basic knowledge to some extent to keep up... so I teach everything in a "spoon-fed" manner for that basic knowledge.
+As long as you review consistently, you can start with a thoroughly solid foundation.

-Of course, I'll also guide you on understanding basic principles and direction... so rather than diminishing your (independent) problem-solving ability, I believe you'll be able to learn how to apply knowledge based on solid fundamentals... without trial and error.)
+Of course, since I will also teach you the direction for understanding basic principles... rather than having poor problem-solving skills (on your own), I believe you will be able to learn how to apply them without trial and error based on that thorough foundation.)

-(Through the link above, you can see how many apps our students have actually launched and how they've reached employment-level skills.
-I didn't teach you everything step by step, but rather I taught you how to fish, and now you've reached a level where you can easily create such apps on your own.)
+(Through the link above, you can see how many apps students have released themselves and how they have reached a professional level of employment.
+It's not that I taught them every single detail, but rather that I taught them how to fish, and now they have reached a level where they can easily create these kinds of apps on their own.)

-[You can check the contents of the textbook in more detail on the page below]
+[The contents of the textbook can be checked in more detail on the page below]

 https://pointed-earwig-996.notion.site/Swift-3-6ce85788899e488789af2550b0e5c22f

-This course is operated in a bootcamp style (2 months per cohort), and textbook purchase is only available to those who have paid for the course.
-We will invite you to a Slack channel for Q&A and information exchange.
+This course is operated in a bootcamp style (for 2 months per cohort), and textbooks can only be purchased by those who have paid for the course.
+Additionally, you will be invited to a Slack channel for Q&A and information exchange.

 [Course Purchase Process]

-➞ 3) Payment Information Email Sent ➞ 4) Course Purchase and Pre-learning ➞ 5) Bootcamp Begins
+➞ 3) Payment Information Email Sent ➞ 4) Course Purchase and Pre-learning ➞ 5) Bootcamp Starts

-The textbook price (₩55,000) is not included in this course.
-You must purchase the textbook separately for the class.
-(If you do not purchase the textbook, you will not be able to take this course, and purchasing the textbook will significantly enhance your learning effectiveness.)
+The textbook price (₩ 55,000) is not included in this course.
+You must purchase the textbook separately to take the class.
+(If you do not purchase the textbook, you cannot take this course, and purchasing the textbook will multiply the learning effect several times over.)

-The textbook is sold through a different channel.
-The reason for selling the textbook separately is to protect copyright, and of course, to provide certain benefits such as textbook updates to those who legitimately take the course.
+Textbooks are sold through a different channel.
+The reason for selling the textbook separately is to protect copyright and, of course, to provide certain benefits such as textbook updates to those who rightfully take the course.

 [Textbook Purchase Process]

-1)Pre-registration / Prior consultation (coordinating course registration schedule)
+1)Pre-registration / Prior Consultation (Coordinating lecture registration schedule)

 https://smartstore.naver.com/allenschool/products/5742596612